Goshido/android-vulkan/docs/sound-emitter-spatial-component.md

 ## <a id="constructor">`Constructor`</a>

-Constructor creates new global sound emitter component.
+Constructor creates new spatial sound emitter component.

 **Parameters:**